• Skip to primary navigation

 Benefits of Using Chains for Squats

 There are multiple benefits that come along with using chains for squats.
-Below are three of the most notable benefits to keep in mind when programming squats with chains.
+Below are three of the most notable benefits to remember when programming squats with chains.

 1. Good Accommodating Resistance Option for Beginners